ashshetty90/shazam-tag-aggregator/README.md

 # Requirement:

-For Ex:
-1. A command, which will be either "chart" or "state_chart"
-2. A limit, which will determine the number of tracks to output
+A command line application that would be taking to three parameters as input displays the result:

-For example, giving the parameters: chart 5
+For example, giving the parameters: chart 5 raw.json
 Should output the top 5 most tagged tracks irrespective of user location.
 The output should look something like this :
 ![GLOBAL CHARTS](https://github.com/ashshetty90/shazam-tag-aggregator/blob/master/images/chart_global.png)

-Similarly, giving the parameters: state_chart 1
+Similarly, giving the parameters: state_chart 1 raw.json
 Should output the top track in each and every US state similar to :
 ![STATE CHARTS](https://github.com/ashshetty90/shazam-tag-aggregator/blob/master/images/chart_state.png)